qiskit-advocate/qiskit-advocate-projects/README.md

 # qiskit-advocate-projects

+This project has been evolved into Qiskit Advocate Mentorship Program (QAMP) and the repo is archived.
+See [QAMP Spring 21](https://github.com/qiskit-advocate/qamp-spring-21) for example.

 A repository of projects that Qiskit Advocates are actively working on

 ## I have an idea I want to work on